"Survival Guide for 'Switching' from Windows to Mac"

 Cmd + Shift + 3andCmd + Shift + 4

-- Go to the Hotkeys tab, check both
+- Navigate to the Hotkeys tab and check both

 CopyandSaveunder After Screenshot

-If you're used to Windows' Win + V (clipboard history), Mac's "only saves one item" specification can be frustrating.
+If you're used to Windows' Win + V (clipboard history), Mac's "only saves one item" default can be frustrating.
 To solve this, many engineers use external tools.

 My personal recommendation is Raycast.

-- What can it do?: Not just clipboard history, but speeds up all operations including app launching, calculations, window resizing, etc.
+- What can it do?: Beyond clipboard history, it accelerates app launching, calculations, window resizing, and all kinds of operations

-Cmd + Space(launch Raycast) → Search for "clipboard History", right-click and selectConfigure Command
+Cmd + Space(Launch Raycast) → Search for "clipboard History" and right-click to selectConfigure Command

-I assign clipboard history toCmd + Option + V. This lets me access past copy content with the same feeling as Windows'Win + V.
+I've assigned clipboard history toCmd + Option + V. This lets me access previous copy contents with the same feeling as Windows'Win + V.

-Also, pasting from Raycast's clipboard history defaults to plain text format.
-This is very convenient since there are many situations where you want to paste text copied from webpages or documents without extra fonts, colors, or sizes.
-Standard macOS Cmd + V pastes with formatting, requiring Cmd + Option + Shift + V for plain text, but with Raycast you don't need to worry about it.
+Also, pasting from Raycast's clipboard history defaults to plain text (without formatting).
+This is very convenient for situations where you want to paste text copied from web pages or documents without extra fonts, colors, or sizes.
+With standard macOS Cmd + V, content is pasted with formatting, requiring Cmd + Option + Shift + V for plain text pasting, but with Raycast you don't need to worry about this.

-Setup is simple - just enable the Window Management extension (pre-installed as a core extension).
+Setup is easy - just enable the Window Management extension (a core extension that's pre-installed).

-Use the "Next Display" command to move windows to adjacent displays.
+To move windows to adjacent displays, use the "Next Display" command.
 Here's how to set up the shortcut:

 - Launch Raycast (default is